What is Cardano (ADA)? Everything you need to know about ADA

 What is Cardano (ADA)?

 If you have been in the crypto space for any length of time, chances are you have heard about Cardano.
-It is currently the 6th largest cryptocurrency by market capitalization and its founder and (previously) co-founder of Ethereum, Charles Hoskinson believes it’s headed for the number one spot.
-Why?
-Because it was created as a solution to many of the faults seen in Bitcoin and other top cryptocurrencies.
+It is currently one of the top 10 largest cryptocurrencies by market capitalization (~$10 billion as of March 2026) and its founder and former co-founder of Ethereum, Charles Hoskinson, has long positioned it as a research-driven alternative to existing blockchains.
+Cardano was created with the goal of solving many of the faults seen in Bitcoin and other top cryptocurrencies.

-In this article, we will discuss in detail what Cardano is, how it works and also explore some of the recent improvements on the project that are making it relevant in the emerging blockchain industry.
+In this article, we will discuss in detail what Cardano is, how it works and also explore its current state and upcoming developments in 2026.

 So what is Cardano?